Pramuka Movement of Indonesia: National Special Scout Jamborees

 A National Special Scout Jamboree is held every five years for disabled Scouts.
 The seventh National Special Scouts Jamboree was held in 2007, in East Jakarta.
 The first jamboree of this sort to be held in Indonesia was in 1972.

 Controversies

-In July 2017, the Indonesian government suspended support for Gerakan Pramuka Indonesia after Chairman of the Scout National Quarter (Kwarnas) Adhyaksa Dault expressed support for Hizb-ut Tahrir, as Hizb-ut Tahrir is against Indonesia's legislative foundation of Pancasila, an ideology based on a multi-faith democracy.
+In July 2017, the Indonesian government suspended support for Gerakan Pramuka Indonesia after Chairman of the Scout National Quarter (Kwarnas) Adhyaksa Dault expressed support for Hizb-ut Tahrir, as Hizb-ut Tahrir was held to be against Pancasila.
 Financial assistance was suspended pending clarification from Adhyaksa Dault over his presence at a Hizb-ut Tahrir rally in 2013 and interview to a Hizb-ut Tahrir videographer expressing "Caliphate is the teaching of the Prophet.
 If God is willing, with or without our help, the caliphate will rise.
 Our ways may be different but our goal is the same.
 That is why I'm here.
 We keep making small changes.
 We have to make big changes.
 World order must be changed.
 We must impose sharia."